DRAMCO/Dramcontroller/README.md

 # Dramcontroller
-HID controller board design for Engineering Experience 2 Below the periferals with corresponding pins are described.
+HID controller board design for Engineering Experience 2.
+The periferals with corresponding pins are described below.
-A distinction between the on-board periferals, I2C addresses and sensor slots makes this pin overview clear.
+A distinction is made between the on-board periferals, I2C addresses and sensor slots

 ## On board periferals
 | Periferal | Corresponding GPIO Pin  |